SemiSAM: Enhancing Semi-Supervised Medical Image Segmentation via SAM-Assisted Consistency Regularization: Methodology

-However, when only one or a few labeled images are available for semi-supervised learning, the model cannot learn sufficient domain knowledge for accurate segmentation of challenging regions with complex structures, while the implementation of consistency learning may cause the model to generate "similar but incorrect" predictions of the majority of targets and ignore the inherent information.
-Since the coarse segmentation can provide information for localization and generating prompt points for SAM, we adopt \textbf{SemiSAM}, an additional supervision branch to generate relatively reliable pseudo-labels to guide the learning procedure.
-Building upon existing semi-supervised frameworks, the outputs of the main branch are utilized to generate input prompts for SemiSAM.
-After that, we estimate the consistency loss $\mathcal{L}_{sam}$ between the main segmentation outputs and pseudo-labels generated from SemiSAM as additional supervision signals to assist in the semi-supervised learning procedure.
-Therefore, the task can be formulated as training the network by minimizing the following functions:
+Despite existing semi-supervised frameworks can utilize unlabeled data to improve the performance, when only one or a few labeled images are available, the model still cannot learn sufficient domain knowledge for accurate segmentation of challenging regions with complex structures, while the implementation of consistency learning may cause the model to generate "similar but incorrect" predictions of the majority of targets and ignore the inherent information.
+Despite the limited performance, coarse segmentation can provide information for localization and generating prompt points for SAM.
+Specifically, SAM is a large-scale pre-trained foundation model for promptable image segmentation tasks.
+Its architecture can be divided into three core components: an image encoder based on Vision Transformer (ViT)~\cite{ViT2020} to extract image embeddings, a prompt encoder to integrate user interactions via different prompt modes, and a lightweight mask decoder to predict segmentation masks by fusing image embeddings and prompt embeddings.
+To utilize SAM for assisting in semi-supervised medical image segmentation, we add an additional SAM-assisted supervision branch to generate relatively reliable pseudo-labels and guide the learning procedure.
+To capture the spatial information of volumetric medical images, we utilize SAM-Med3D \cite{SAM-Med3D} in our framework by transforming the original 2D components into 3D counterparts.
+Building upon existing semi-supervised frameworks, the outputs of the main branch are utilized as the proposals to generate input prompts for SAM as follows.

+where $\mathbf{I}$, $\mathbf{P}$, and $\mathbf{M}$ represent the image encoder, the prompt encoder, and the mask decoder, respectively.
+To minimize the performance degradation caused by noisy prompts generated from coarse segmentation, we conduct an uncertainty-aware strategy to select out regions for the prompt generation to ensure more reliable guidance.
+Since regions with high uncertainty mainly locate at challenging areas with ambiguous predictions, using prompt points generated from regions with low uncertainty will result in better performance compared with generating from the entire segmentation output.

+After that, we estimate the consistency loss $\mathcal{L}_{sam}$ between the main segmentation outputs and pseudo-labels generated from the SAM-assisted branch as additional supervision signals to assist in the semi-supervised learning procedure.
+Therefore, the task can be formulated as training the network by minimizing the following functions.

 where $\theta$, $\theta^{'}$, and $\Theta$ represent the weights of the student model, the teacher model and SAM.
 To control the balance between supervised segmentation loss and consistency loss, following the design in related works \cite{yu2019uncertainty,zhang2021dual}, a ramp-up weighting coefficient $ \lambda_{c}=0.1*e^{-5(1-t/t_{max})}$ is used to mitigate the disturbance of consistency loss at early training stage, where $t$ represents the current number of iterations and $t_{max}$ represents the maximum number of iterations.
 For SAM consistency loss in our framework, we set a ramp-down weighting coefficient $ \lambda_{s}=0.1*e^{-5(t/t_{max})}$ to enhance the guiding of SAM at the early training stage and mitigate possible misleading in the late training stage.